sabrinamerkin/sabrinamerkin.github.io/_posts/2024-06-15-NFL-Clustering.md

 ## Cluster Analysis

-We will now explore different player types within the dataset using K-means clustering.
+Let's explore different player types within the dataset using K-means clustering.
 To decide on an optimal number of clusters, we'll develop a function that visualizes inertia across different values of k.
 An *elbow point* on this plot will represent a significant decrease in inertia relative to increasing k-values, indicating the optimal number of clusters where adding more clusters does not significantly reduce inertia.

 ```python
 # Create a function to plot the inertias of k for clustering